macgirlsweden/datasciencecoursera/README.md

 # datasciencecoursera
-Repo for my first data science project on Coursera
+Repo for my first data science project on Coursera to store all course related data.